nus-unix-workshop/2021-s1/docs/schedule.md

 - Redirection (`<`, `>`, `>>`)
 - Piping (`|`)
 - Pattern matching in bash (`*`, `?`, `{}`)
-- UNIX power tools:
+- Unix power tools:
     - Looking for something in a file (`grep`)
     - Comparing two files (`diff`)
     - Counting lines, words, and characters (`wc`)

 ## DAY 2
-### Plenary Session 5: Gaining Efficiency with UNIX (10 minutes)
+### Plenary Session 5: Gaining Efficiency with Unix (10 minutes)

 - Automation, Staying in Your Zone, and Powertools
 - The philosophy and power of `vim`